Alice-Githui/Zappi-Pizzas/README.md

 This project was created by Alice Githui.

 ## Description
-This is an application for Zappi Pizzas that allows their users to order pizzas online, to their customization with the option of in-house or delivery.
-On dlivery, their delivery costs are calculated and added to their total costs.
+This is an application where the clients for Zappi Pizzas can order their pizzas online and customize them to their liking.
+The customer is also able to choose the option of pick-up or delivery to their location.
+For delivery to their location, there is an added cost of delivery added to the total costs

 ## Technologies Used

 -HTML